 Emily Cooper goes out to play sports in the Luxembourg Gardens.
 This is where the picture of a sculpture goes up.

-The neighborhood where Emily works, in Emily in Paris
+The Neighborhood Where Emily Works, in Emily in Paris

 Emily works for the French agency Savoir.
 This is located in the 1st arrondissement of Paris, very close to the Louvre Museum.
-It is one of the chicest places in the capital, also close to the Passage de la Vérité and the Palais Royal.

 In the gardens of the Palais Royal is where Emily meets Mindy.
 An essential place to visit in Paris.

-The places Emily’s partying in Paris
+The Places Emily’s Partying in Paris

 Emily’s partying quite a few times in Paris.
 I’ll tell you about the places where it was filmed.

-The street with the Sacre Coeur in the background
+The Street with the Sacre Coeur in the Background

-When Emily goes to a party with Mindy, before closing the Instagram account and we see the Sacre Coeur in the background, is rue d l’Abreuvoir number 18.
-It’s the Montmartre district, in the 18th arrondissement.
-This is where they put the bed to take photos for Instagram.
+When Emily goes to a party with Mindy, before closing the Instagram account, we see the Sacre Coeur in the background is rue d l’Abreuvoir number 18.
+It’s the Montmartre district in the 18th arrondissement.

 The Museo de l’Homme in Trocadero

-In the museum of l’Homme is where the party is made for the Maison Lavaux.
+The museum of l’Homme is where the party is made for the Maison Lavaux.
 Here we see the Eiffel Tower in the background.

 Musée des Arts Forains

 The Arts Forains Museum is where Emily loses sight of the American actress.
 It is located in the 12th arrondissement in the Bercy district.
 The address is 53 Avenue des Terroirs de France.
-It’s a super instagrameable site.
+It’s a super Instagramable site.

 Atelier des Lumiéres